OpenRefine/openrefine.org/docs/technical-reference/architecture.md

 * upload of textual information using the clipboard import form
 * download of a file by supplying a URL

-For all of these data sources, the first step consists storing the corresponding input files in a temporary directory inside the workspace.
+For all of these data sources, the first step consists of storing the corresponding input files in a temporary directory inside the workspace.
 The default importing controller provides an HTTP API used by the front-end to select which files to import, [predict the format they are in](#formatguesser), provide default importing options for the selected format, preview the project's first few rows with the given options, and finally create the project.

 Extensions can define other importing controllers to implement other importing flows depending on the data source.
 For instance, importing data from a SQL database requires different steps such as selecting the database and providing a SQL query.
 The